 Q: Is there a standard Git workflow for Fuchsia?

 There are a wide variety of workflows used by the Fuchsia team.
 A daily workflow to get you started is as follows:

-$ jiri update -gc # Start a new feature on a `myfeature` branch from the current stable commit $ git checkout -b myfeature JIRI_HEAD # Do work, making changes, etc. $ git commit # Upload your work to Gerrit for review $ jiri upload # OR $ git push origin HEAD:refs/for/master
+$ jiri update -gc # Start a new feature on a `myfeature` branch from the current stable commit $ git checkout -b myfeature JIRI_HEAD # Do work, making changes, etc. $ git commit # Upload your work to Gerrit for review $ jiri upload # OR $ git push origin HEAD:refs/for/main

 Congratulations, you made your first Gerrit change!

 Suppose you want to start new work on an

 while you wait for review of the work located

 # Start a new independent line of work on the `otherfeature` branch # while waiting for review of `myfeature`: $ git checkout -b otherfeature JIRI_HEAD # OR # Start a derivative line of work while waiting for review: $ git checkout -b otherfeature